-7.3.
+8.3.
 Data Exchange Partnership Approach

 Service providers are required to participate in the Data Exchange Partnership Approach.
-By participating, service providers report client and community outcomes for clients of FaRS and receive access to additional self-service reports.
+By participating, service providers report client and community outcomes for clients of BBF services and receive access to additional self-service reports.
 The department requires service providers to report outcomes using its Standard Client/Community Outcomes Reporting (SCORE) framework, which is a methodology for standardised reporting of outcomes data.
+Please note the department does not require BBF providers to report extended demographics data (e.g. household composition, education, employment status, income, etc.) under the DEX partnership approach, but providers may choose to do so for their own purposes.

-For further information on the Partnership Approach and SCORE, please refer to the Data Exchange Protocols (https://dex.dss.gov.au/data-exchange-protocols/).
+For further information on the Partnership Approach and SCORE, please refer to the Data Exchange Protocols (https://dex.dss.gov.au/data-exchange-protocols/)

-For further information on the requirements of the Data Exchange Partnership Approach for FaRS providers, please refer to the Data Exchange Partnership Approach Fact Sheet and the Review Point Assessment Criteria at Appendix C.
+For further information on the requirements of the Data Exchange Partnership Approach for BBF providers, please refer to the Data Exchange Partnership Approach Fact Sheet.